-- D. The development will not result in traffic volumes that will reduce the performance standard of a transportation facility below the minimum acceptable level identified in the Transportation System Plan (LOS C), and will comply with all applicable standards in Section 12.18 of the Jefferson County Code.
-This criterion may be met through a condition of approval requiring improvements to the transportation facility. - E. The parcel where the use will be located is of sufficient size to accommodate buildings, required setbacks, off-street parking, and other features deemed necessary by the Planning Commission; and - F. The parcel where the use will be located is in appropriate geographic relationship to the area that will be served.
+D. The development will not result in traffic volumes that will reduce the performance standard of a transportation facility below the minimum acceptable level identified in the applicable Transportation System Plan, and will comply with all applicable standards in Section 12.18 of the Jefferson County Code or applicable city standards if located within an urban growth boundary.
+This criterion may be met through a condition of approval requiring improvements to the transportation facility.

+- E. The parcel where the use will be located is of sufficient size to accommodate buildings, required setbacks, off-street parking, and other features deemed necessary by the Planning Commission; and - F. The parcel where the use will be located is in appropriate geographic relationship to the area that will be served.